Clickable arrow icon In this article

 Gross Profit Margin

 The gross profit margin ratio helps measure how much profit a company generates from its sales of goods and services after deducting direct costs or the cost of goods sold.
-Also, a higher gross profit is a positive indication that the company can cover operating expenses, fixed costs, depreciation, etc., and generate net income for the company.
-In contrast, a low gross profit margin reflects poorly on the company, indicating high selling price, low sales, high costs, severe market competition etc.
+A higher gross profit indicates that the company can cover operating expenses, fixed costs, depreciation, etc., and generate net Income.
+In contrast, a low gross profit margin reflects poorly on the company, indicating high selling prices, low sales, high costs, severe market competition, etc.

 Formula